-If you decide to leave a subway station, get a coffee/take a photo, and then swipe back in at the same subway station, you don’t get the transfer.
+If you decide to leave a subway station, get a coffee/take a photo, and then swipe back in at the same subway station, you don’t get a free transfer.
 (Instead take a bus for free!)

 If you want more bang for your buck and you’re planning on just stopping off for a few minutes before heading somewhere else, take the bus to your next destination after getting off the subway.
 As long as you’re within the two hour period, your journey will be free.

 In theory, you can spend the WHOLE day on the subway as it does not track when you exit the subway.

 Parents swipe first and young kids are free!
 Up to three children under 44 inches (111cm) get on the NYC subway for free every single time.
 They can just duck underneath the turnstile and/or you can ask an employee to open the gate for you all (especially if you have a stroller).
 So, if you’re a family of 4 with two young kids, you only need two unlimited Metrocards.

 There’s no daily NYC subway pass.
 (There used to be.) 🙁